Olive (software): History

 Olive 0.1 was in development for a year before it was published.
 The original author said that the program itself was his first C++ and his first large-scale programming project.
 Due to being inexperienced the author says that a lot of programming and video handling mistakes were made.
+It is known to be unstable.
 Since the code base of 0.1 wouldn't allow planned features and because the development team saw that the "codebase was full of problems that made it unsustainable", the program had to be rewritten from the ground up.

-Version 0.2 (unofficial title The Rewrite) is planned to provide the solid base for the planned features.
-Even though 0.2 is not officially released yet, nightly builds can be downloaded and tested.
+Version 0.2, unofficially known as The Rewrite, is not officially released yet, nightly builds can be downloaded and tested.
 It is also planned to add support for OpenTimelineIO.
+It lacks support for files generated by version 0.1 but features several improvements.

 The far future version 0.3 is planned to improve project management features allowing users to pre-cache only the parts of a video needed.
 It is also planned to improve the integration of multiple projects making collaborative work easier as well as improving the render pipeline for network rendering to allow multiple computers working together rendering the same project for preview caching and for export.